-Piggy Back Loft Extension
+Piggy Back Loft Conversion

-We got planning for the new roof height approved by Kingston Upon Thames first go.
-The result is a loft conversion with great space and light, and an amazing view from the main new loft room!
+It can be difficult to get Planning Permission to change the height of a roof, but our design met Planning Policy because it retained the original roof height at the front of the house.
+We won planning approval for the new loft design and roof height from Kingston Upon Thames first go.
+The result is a loft conversion with great space and light, and an amazing view from the new room.